Fermo: Archaeological sites

-In the outskirts of Fermo three large necropolis have been identified and partially excavated: in contrada Mossa towards the east, in contrada Misericordia and Solfonara towards the west.
-The most significant period of reference of these necropolis is the proto-Villanovan one (from IX to VII century B.C.).
+In the outskirts of Fermo, three large necropolises have been identified and partially excavated: in contrada Mossa towards the east, in contrada Misericordia and Solfonara towards the west.
+The most significant period of reference of these necropolises is the proto-Villanovan one (from IX to VII century B.C.).
 The areas have been covered, and the findings are largely exposed to the National Archaeological Museum of Ancona and partly in the archaeological section "From Villanovan to Picenes", on deposit at the Palazzo dei Priori.